-For the first few days after I saw The Last Jedi, I had no intention of writing about it.
+For the first few days after I saw The Last Jedi, I had no intention of writing about it in depth.
 Why bother?
 The damn thing isn’t worth discussing in any kind of detail; I don’t think I’ve ever seen a movie with this much contempt for its audience and its own franchise (outside the DCEU, anyway).
 I joked with friends that if I did write about it, the entire piece would consist of two words, the first of which I can’t print here.
 But (and I say this with all possible humility) I’ve been asked by people who want to hear from me on the subject, and I’ve had some time to cool down, so why not?

 I hate The Last Jedi.
 I didn’t like The Force Awakens either, but this one is so bad, so insulting to even the most causal Star Wars fan, so flagrantly disinterested in complimenting anything that came before, it actually diminishes its immediate predecessor.
-I know there are plenty of people, even big Star Wars fans, who disagree with me; Ty Rothermal loved it, and he and Mike Kaye had a great discussion about why the movie works so well for them.
+I know there are plenty of people, even big Star Wars fans, who disagree with me; Ty Rothermal and Mike Kaye had a great discussion about why the movie works so well for them.
 But, unlike The Force Awakens, my company here isn’t small; there are a good number of folks who plum don’t like The Last Jedi.